Silk Press For Natural Hair

 Roller Set Instead Of Blow Drying: This isn’t standard for a silk press, but you have the option of doing a roller set to dry the hair instead of using a blow dryer.
 Hooded and bonnet dryers use indirect heat to dry your hair and the rollers will keep the hair stretched while drying.
 You should only need to do one or two passes with the flat iron on a low heat setting, as your hair should be semi-straight from the roller set.

-10How To Preserve A Silk Press
+10How To Preserve A Silk Press and how long does a silk press last?

 In order to make a silk press last, it’s important to make sure you keep your hair away from moisture, or else it will revert back to its natural state.
 If you live in a city that’s especially humid during the summer, you might want to opt for getting a silk press during the cooler months.
 It’s also important to wrap your hair with a silk or satin bonnet or scarf at night.
 You can wrap your hair in a circular motion around your head in one direction using a brush and securing the hair with large bobby pins, as pictured here.
 This popular method helps keep the hair stretched and secure underneath your bonnet or scarf.
 In the morning, just remove the bobby pins, gently unwrap, and comb your hair back down.
 When properly preserved, a silk press can last for one or two weeks.